 Venture funding for consumer VR software companies may drop by more than half this year, to $265 million from $576 million a year ago, SuperData says.
-It’s even a third lower than funding levels in 2015, just after.
+It’s even a third lower than funding levels in 2015, just after Facebook’s Oculus acquisition.

 VCs aren’t the only ones cooling on VR.
 Industry executives and developers tell me that alternative sources are drying up, too.
 They say Hollywood marketing teams, which had tapped companies to build VR apps to hype hit movies such as 2016’s Fantastic Beasts and Where to Find Them and TV shows including Game of Thrones, are paying less and appear to be more cautiously approaching projects.

 Even early VR boosters are tapping the brakes.
-Samsung, which was with its mobile headset, in its major headset announcements this year.
+Samsung, which was one of the first to market with its Gear VR mobile headset, didn’t say anything about VR in its major headset announcements this year.

 That’s sure to be on the minds of the more than 2,500 developers heading to San Jose for Facebook’s fifth annual Oculus Connect developer conference, starting Wednesday.
 There, they’ll brainstorm in talks like “the next generation of storytelling,” “video that doesn’t suck” and, tellingly, “building brand + community (on a budget).”

 “There has been a cool-down in general in terms of investment,” said Tipatat Chennavasin, a general partner at the Venture Reality Fund.
-Companies are still getting funded, he notes, and new initiatives like , where people can go to a mall or a warehouse and play VR games in a large room, .
+Companies are still getting funded, he notes, and new initiatives like VR arcades, where people can go to a mall or a warehouse and play VR games in a large room, are gaining traction.